← Back to Blog

 • Well-defined segments - consumer groups with clear demographic profiles

-Why this matters: Most AI research content positions synthetic consumers as a replacement for traditional research.
+Why honesty matters here: Most AI research content positions synthetic consumers as a replacement for traditional research.
 That framing is wrong, and it undermines trust.
-Synthetic consumers are a screening tool.
-Knowing their limitations makes them more useful, not less, because you know exactly when to trust the signal and when to dig deeper.
+Knowing the limitations makes synthetic research more useful, not less, because you know exactly when to trust the signal and when to dig deeper.

 Here's where FLR doesn't work well:

-• Absolute numbers - don't treat a 4.1/5 score as a precise sales prediction
+• Absolute numbers - don't treat a 4.1/5 score as a precise sales prediction.
+Use scores for relative comparison between concepts.

-• Novel product categories - products with no precedent in the model's training data produce unreliable responses
+• Novel product categories - products with no precedent in the model's training data produce less reliable responses.

 The honest answer is that FLR tells you which direction to run, not exactly how far you'll get.
-That's still enormously valuable for pre-launch product decisions.
+That directional signal is still the most cost-effective input available for pre-launch product decisions.

 Quantitative scores tell you how much consumers like a product.
 Qualitative synthesis tells you why.
-Usable survey responses have declined from 75% to roughly 10% due to professional respondent fraud (Qrious Insight, 2025).
-AI-generated qualitative feedback is increasingly valuable as a fraud-free alternative.
+Usable survey responses have declined from 75% to roughly 10% due to professional respondent fraud (PMC, 2024).
+AI-generated qualitative feedback offers a fraud-free alternative.

-Each conditioned persona generates a free-text response that includes specific reactions, concerns, and reasoning.
-Across a panel of 200+ responses, common themes emerge.
+Each synthetic consumer generates a free-text response that includes specific reactions, concerns, and reasoning.
+Across a panel of 200+ responses, common themes emerge naturally.
 A synthesis model distills these into actionable summaries covering four areas:

 • What consumers liked about the concept